- Aluízio Rosa Prata

 On the 5th April 2015 Brazil lost one of its outstanding protozoologists, Prof Ralph Lainson OBE FRS.
 He arrived at Evandro Chagas Institute in Belém, Pará in 1965 and spent the rest of life there exploring the parasites of the Amazonia fauna.
 He is perhaps best known for his seminal works on leishmaniasis but besides this he discovered new families of blood and faecal parasitic protozoa.
 Without doubt he was the world expert on the coccidia and haemoparasites of American wild animals and his paintings of them are works of art.
 His patience in unraveling their life cycles was unrivalled and this flowed over into his personnel life.
 His example launched many young workers on an unending journey into the world of parasitic protozoology.

-Prof Jeffrey Shaw OBE FLS
+Written by Prof Jeffrey Shaw OBE FLS

 - Samuel Pessoa